tanmay3011/spree-shared-list/README.md

 SpreeSharedList
 ===============

-This extension provides the user with the ability to create multiple shared lists.
-A user can add multiple products to the list for reference purposes and then check them out, either individually or the whole list at once, at his leisure.
-He can also share this list with his friends via email.
+SpreeSharedList extension provides a user with the ability to create multiple shared lists.
+A user can add multiple products to a list and then check them out, either individually or the whole list at once.
+He can also share this list with others registered users via email.

 ## Installation